cpsievert/cpsievert.github.com/projects/615/HW4/HW4.md

 ![plot of chunk two](figure/two.png)

 Note that the high signal-to-noise ratio estimated via Maximum Likelihood produces a trajectory that essentially mimics the actual trajectory.
+Due to this overfitting, any prediction would be highly inaccurate since predictions would be heavily influenced by the noise in previous observations.
 If we were to treat these parameter estimates as known and perform a Bayesian analysis, one could obtain samples from the posterior via the Forward Filtering Backward Sampling (FFBS) algorithm.
 However, this is not a great way to proceed since (in addition to these values not really being known) backwards sampling from this filtered object would produce samples with very little variation.
 Instead, we proceed by treating $V$ and $W$ as unknown.

 Assuming that $W$ is a diagonal matrix and both unknown variances have independent inverse Gamma prior distributions, we can sample from the posterior using the function `dlm::dlmGibbsDIG`.